arckinteractive/elgg_hybridauth/README.md

 * Provides an interface to configure permissions scopes for each provider

+### Upgrades ###

+* When upgrading, disable the plugin first, upload the updated plugin files, and reenable for updated settings to take effect

 ### Provider Setup ###

 #### Setting up Facebook ####